Loading

 Monitored OCM guidance releases in real time

-Community Sentinel tracks state cannabis regulatory agency publications, board meeting agendas, and guidance memo issuances.
-A July 2025 OCM Advisory would have triggered an immediate alert — not a compliance notice weeks later.
+Community risk review tracks state cannabis regulatory agency publications, board meeting agendas, and guidance memo issuances.
+A July 2025 OCM Advisory triggers an immediate alert — not a compliance notice weeks later.

 Identified the measurement methodology dependency

-At the time of siting, RealClear would have flagged that the proximity calculation relied on an OCM guidance memo — not a statute or regulation.
+At the time of siting, The cited review surfaces that the proximity calculation relied on an OCM guidance memo — not a statute or regulation.
 Guidance memos are lower-order authority, more susceptible to revision.
 That's a known risk factor.

 Assessed re-measurement under alternative methodologies

-Knowing the measurement methodology was guidance-level, not regulatory-level, RealClear would have stress-tested the proximity calculation under multiple measurement approaches — so operators knew their margin of compliance was thin before opening.
+Knowing the measurement methodology was guidance-level, not regulatory-level, The cited review stress-tests the proximity calculation under multiple measurement approaches — so operators knew their margin of compliance was thin before opening.

 Tracked comparable regulatory reversals in other states

 New York wasn't the first cannabis state to issue and reverse proximity guidance.
-Comparable Analyst would have surfaced California and Illinois measurement methodology changes as early warnings of New York's risk profile.
+Cited comparable-outcomes review surfaces California and Illinois measurement methodology changes as early warnings of New York's risk profile.

 Event Timeline